 Many volunteer opportunities are available within the Parks, Recreation and Cultural Services Department.
 For more information, please visit Parks & Recreation and Culture Volunteer Opportunities.

 Other opportunities include Friends of the Archives, Friends of the Library, and Your Library Board.

 Volunteer opportunities in the field of public safety and emergency response include: Emergency Volunteers, Auxiliary Constables and Block Watch.

 |"I really like what the City of Richmond is doing for the community.
 The community parks, sports fields and community centres provide everyone with an opportunity to work out and maintain a healthy lifestyle."

 In addition to volunteer opportunities with the City of Richmond, there are numerous ways to get involved with volunteer groups in our community.
 Visit Community Organizations for a list of contacts.

-Volunteer Richmond is a non-profit, charitable organization promoting volunteerism since 1972.
-VRIS brings the people of Richmond together by providing information on how to get involved and connecting organizations and services.
+Richmond Cares, Richmond Gives is a non-profit, charitable organization promoting volunteerism since 1972.
+RCRG brings the people of Richmond together by providing information on how to get involved and connecting organizations and services.